structure-ac/speakeasy-ruby-sdk/README.md

   - `SpeakeasyRubySdk::MaskConfig.new(:response_body_number, attributes, mask_strings)` specified response body fields with an optional mask.
 Supports numeric fields only.
 Matches using regex.

 In all of the above instances, you may optionally provide an array of mask strings.
 If you leave this field out, or pass an empty array, the system will mask with our default mask value "__masked__" (-12321 for numbers).
 If you provide an array with a single value, then the system will mask all matches with that value.
 If you provide more than one value, then each match will be replaced by the corresponding mask values (if there are too few, then the remaining matches will receive our default mask value).

+You may provide as many MaskConfig objects as you desire.